Melton Constable Village

 The local Parish Magazine, ‘Briston & District News’, contains information about clubs, associations and local events and is delivered to all residents monthly.

-The parish of Melton Constable includes Burgh Parva, notable for its ruined church which was replaced by a tin tabernacle which is now over 100 years old and is one of the four C of E churches served by the local clergy team.
+The parish of Melton Constable includes Burgh Parva, notable for its ruined church which was replaced by a tin tabernacle which is now over 100 years old.
 The other village church is St Peter's, situated close to Melton Constable Hall at Melton Park, to the south-west of the village, accessible from the Hindolveston road.

 Melton Constable Hall – once the home of the Astley family (for seven centuries) – was built around 1670 within extensive parkland which was one of the oldest enclosures in England (1290).
 It is regarded as the finest specimen of the Christopher Wren style of house.
 The house was used as the principal location for “Brandham Hall” in Joseph Losey’s 1970 film of L P Hartley’s “The Go-Between”, starring Julie Christie and Alan Bates.
 Sir Jacob Astley, the Royalist Commander in the English Civil War, is famous for his prayer on the battlefield of Edgehill: “O Lord, Thou knowest how busy I must be this day; if I forget Thee, do not Thou forget me”.